AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-architecture.md

 * **Assembler Service (Communications - Document Manipulation APIs)** helps combine, rearrange, and validate PDF documents.

 * **formsDorService** helps generate Document of Record (DoR).
+The service runs in it's own pods seperate form  Author and Publish instances of Forms as a Cloud Service.
+It helps provide a better performance and scale the pods independently depending on the load.

+We can mention that this is a seperate service which allows the compute heavy DoR generation logic to run seperate from Author/Publish and therefore improving their performance.
+This service would also scale independently on the basis of the server load.

 ### Cloud Manager

-Cloud Manager is an essential component to [AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/overview/introduction.html?lang=en).
+Cloud Manager is an essential component to [AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/overview/introduction.html).
 Each new tenant of the [!DNL AEM Forms] as a Cloud Service is first provisioned for Cloud Manager access.
 Cloud Manager is the single-entry point for the operations and developer persona of our customers.
 It is the place from where the AEM programs and environments can be managed.
 Cloud Manager has evolved as a self-service portal where the main components of the AEM as a Cloud Service can be created and configured:

 * Creating and managing programs
 * Creating and managing the AEM environments within the programs